ctrl-gaurav/ctrl-gaurav.github.io/_pages/about.md

 ## About me

 Hi folks, welcome to my personal homepage!
-I'm a first-year MS (thesis) student in Computer Science at [Virginia Tech](https://vt.edu/), and fortunately advised by [Dr. Xuan Wang](https://xuanwang91.github.io/).
+I'm a second-year MS (thesis) student in Computer Science at [Virginia Tech](https://vt.edu/), and fortunately advised by [Dr. Xuan Wang](https://xuanwang91.github.io/).
 I am also affiliated with the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu/person/gaurav-srivastava/).

 My research interests are in natural language processing, small and large language models, agentic systems and their applications in real-world domains, particularly in areas intersecting reasoning and efficiency.
 I have published papers in **EMNLP main conference** and other top-tier **(Q1) journals**.
 Most recently, I spent Summer 2025 at **Dell Technologies' Global Office of the CTO**, where I designed an agentic AI approach to autonomous resource allocation and was the recipient of **3 Inspire Recognition Awards** for positioning Dell PowerEdge as "AI-native" infrastructure.